nerdschoolbergen/shellscripting/README.md

 The goal is to produce a simple deployment script.

-This repository contains a link to some slides with a quick introduction to the command line, files with some tips on useful tools and the assignment itself.
+This repository contains a link to some slides with a quick introduction to the CLI, files with some tips on useful tools and the assignment itself.
 Happy hacking!

 # Assignment